Rescuecom Corp. v. Google Inc.: District court proceedings

 The case was first heard by the United States District Court for the Northern District of New York in 2006.
 The district court drew heavily on the Second Circuit precedent 1-800 CONTACTS, INC. v.
 WhenU. com, Inc., concerning the use of software that generated pop-up advertisements based on a computer user's actions, with the ads being generated from a database of company domain names.
 In that precedent, the court held that the usage of a trademarked domain name in an "unpublished directory of terms" and the appearance of "separate, branded ads" triggered by a trademark do not constitute "use" of the trademark under the Lanham Act.

-In its ruling for the Rescuecom case, the district court held that, per the WhenU precedent, Rescuecom had "prove[d] no facts in support of its claim... [of] trademark use".
+In its ruling in the Rescuecom case, the district court held that, per the WhenU precedent, Rescuecom had "prove[d] no facts in support of its claim... [of] trademark use" by Google.
 Given that a trademark "use" is required under the Lanham Act for infringement to occur, the district court dismissed Rescuecom's complaint.
 Rescuecom appealed this ruling to the Second Circuit Court of Appeals.